fagan2888/lancaster/README.md

     conda create -n lancaster -c leif python lancaster

-You can also install using just setuptools, assuming you have `avro-c` and `libsnappy` installed on your system, which you can probably get from your OS package manager.
+You can also install using just pip or setuptools, assuming you have `avro-c` and `libsnappy` installed on your system, which you can probably get from your OS package manager.
 On debian and ubuntu systems, you can install `libavro-dev` and `libsnappy-dev`.

+    pip install lancaster

+or

     git clone https://github.com/twosigma/lancaster
     cd lancaster